bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

 line.

-If you are especially adept with a soldering iron and have the right equipment then you could get serial console access but this quite difficult and is **not required**.
+If you are especially adept with a soldering iron and have the right equipment then you could get serial console access but this is quite difficult and is **not required**.
 There are some very brief details of the connections required at